 LPN applicants must meet all college admission and placement requirements, have pre-requisite grades of a C or better, and take an entrance exam.
 Students wishing to enter the day program must have all pre-requisite courses completed by the end of the spring semester.
 Students wishing to enter the evening program must have all pre-requisite courses completed by the end of the summer semester.
 Pre-requisite courses include Basic Anatomy & Physiology, Medical Terminology, Medical Math, and Success Strategies.
-Students must also complete College Reading, Developmental Writing, and Essential Math courses with a "C" or higher or show scores on ASSET, COMPASS, or ACT indicating proficiency in these areas.
+Students must also complete College Reading and Essential English courses with a "C" or higher or show scores on entrance exams indicating proficiency in these areas.
 Selection is based on entrance exam scores and pre-requisite GPA.
 Selected students must have all immunizations prior to entering the program and pass a background check as well as random drug screenings throughout the year.